How Often Should I Clean That?

-Use warm water rather than hot, which can shrink fibers, and wash printed and colored pillowcases inside out to protect the color.
+Use warm water rather than hot, which can shrink fibers, and washes printed and colored pillowcases inside out to protect the color.
 Tumble-dry sheets according to label instructions.

 Sheets help keep mattress pads, bedspreads, and blankets clean, but they can’t protect against everything.
 Body oil and perspiration are absorbed by the sheets, and the mattress pad and blankets can eventually get soiled.
 Over the years so does the mattress.
 The more frequently you wash the sheets, the better you keep all the layers clean, and the longer the mattress stays clean.

 Traditionally sheets are washed once a week and this should be considered a minimum.
 If you or your partner perspire heavily or if you spend additional time in bed due to ill-health, twice a week or more often should be the rule.
 If you make extra use of your bed for any reason – you like to work there on your laptop, or you read, watch television or snack there – you may need to change your sheets more often than once a week.s.

 How often should I clean my ceiling fan?